JosephYostos/Compliance-workshop/01-connect-cluster/assignment.md

 ![Image Description](../assets/connect-cluster.png)

-Enter a name to your cluster, choose kubeadm and click next
+Enter your cluster name, choose kubeadm and click nextt

 ![Image Description](../assets/choose-kubeadm.png)

-Copy the installation script and use the terminal tab to run it in your cluster
+Copy the installation script and use the terminal tab in Instruqt to run it in your cluster

 ![Image Description](../assets/script.png)